kleinbottle/swanlotus/content/blogs/same-action-four-castes/same-action-four-castes.md

 ### Galileo's Thermometer

 ![Galileo's Thermometer.
 The coloured balls are weighted differently with tags that indicate temperature.
 They rise and fall as the ambient temperature changes.
 The uppermost bulb indicates the current temperature.
-This device, with changing uppermost bulbs, is the ideal metaphor for my idea of instantaneous caste, as spelled out in this blog.^[Image courtesy of "Plow and Hearth": <https://www.plowhearth.com/galileo-thermometer-with-cherry-finish-wood-frame/p/in6808>.]]({attach}images/galileo-thermometer.jpg){#fig:galileo width=70% .modal-target}
+This device, with changing bulb positions, is the ideal metaphor for my idea of instantaneous caste, as spelled out in this blog.^[Image courtesy of "Plow and Hearth": <https://www.plowhearth.com/galileo-thermometer-with-cherry-finish-wood-frame/p/in6808>.]]({attach}images/galileo-thermometer.jpg){#fig:galileo width=70% .modal-target}

 [Galileo's Thermometer](https://en.wikipedia.org/wiki/Galileo_thermometer) is an ideal metaphor for my idea of caste.
-The device is the same, but different temperatures result in different bulbs rising to  the top.
+The device is the same, but different temperatures result in different bulbs rising to  the top or falling to the bottom.
 The rising and falling of different bulbs represents the changing caste of a person performing the same action, even as his or her attitude to that action changes.

+If you are intrigued by the Galileo Thermometer per se, you can see a [short video here](https://youtube.com/shorts/kkQ1TFr4apg?si=V7W3fbIZLpQ2p4ud) [@galileo-YT-short] and a [long video here](https://www.youtube.com/watch?v=XeSlFxOHW6A) [@galileo-YT-long].

 ### Other viewpoints